How Can a Business Wargaming Conquer Risk and Apprehension?

 What is Strategic Wargaming?

-Business wargaming is a simulation where senior managers of the company play different roles.
-Some play their own company, while others play competitors.
-To round out the process, one or more teams play regulators, marketplace influencers, or other important stakeholders.
+Business wargaming is a simulation in which senior company managers play different roles.
+Some play their own company, while others play teams that play competitors.
+One or more teams play regulators, marketplace influencers, or other important stakeholders to round out the process.

 The control team is responsible for all entities that impact the overall industry.
-The wargame exercise simulates business conditions and provides lessons and guidance for real life.
+The wargame exercise simulates business conditions and provides real-life lessons and guidance.

-The game can run as short as one day, or it can go on for several days.
-As the business wargame progresses, teams set out their objectives and strategies.
-They also decide on investments and product lines.
+The game can last as little as one day or as long as several days.
+As the business wargame progresses, teams set out their objectives and strategies and decide on investments and product lines.

 The market team evaluates the market reaction and awards market share to each participant.
 The financial consequences of each team’s actions can be viewed using a simple spreadsheet model that returns an assessment of their profits and losses.